Sprint Backlog Essentials: What You Need to Know

 Developers should update the Sprint Backlog throughout Sprints as their understanding of and progress on specific work items evolves.
 These updates happen during the Daily Scrum, the purpose of which is described in the official Scrum Guide as: “to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.”

 Common updates to the Sprint Backlog are adding or removing tasks from user stories and updating progress on task completion.
-When specific stories or other substantial work items cause unforeseen challenges, developers and the Product Owner may collaborate to adjust the scope of the Sprint Backlog as long as it does not affect the Sprint Goal.
+When specific stories or other substantial work items cause unforeseen challenges, developers and the Product Owner may collaborate to adjust its scope as long as it does not affect the Sprint Goal.

 Your Sprint Backlog is an essential Scrum artifact that you will set and refresh every cycle.
 Still, it’s only effective when you understand its purpose and follow other Scrum practices – setting a clear Sprint Goal, refining the Product Backlog, and giving ownership of the Sprint Backlog to the development team.